← All Resources

 6.5%+Diabetes~140 mg/dL or higher

-A1C is one of the most important metabolic markers because it reflects average blood sugar over the lifespan of a red blood cell (approximately 2–3 months).
-A fasting glucose test can be normal while A1C reveals prediabetes, because A1C captures the post-meal blood sugar spikes that fasting glucose misses.
-Research published in the New England Journal of Medicine has shown that for every 1% reduction in A1C, there is approximately a 21% reduction in diabetes-related deaths and a 37% reduction in microvascular complications.
+A1C is, in my opinion, one of the most important numbers on your blood panel.
+It reflects your average blood sugar over the lifespan of a red blood cell (roughly 2–3 months), so it can't be gamed by eating clean the day before your test.
+Here's something that catches people off guard: your fasting glucose can look perfectly normal while your A1C reveals prediabetes, because A1C captures the post-meal blood sugar spikes that fasting glucose completely misses.
+Research from the New England Journal of Medicine has shown that every 1% drop in A1C is linked to approximately a 21% reduction in diabetes-related deaths and a 37% reduction in microvascular complications.
+Those are big numbers.

 Optimal vs normal: Many longevity-focused physicians distinguish between "normal" (within the lab reference range) and "optimal" (associated with the lowest disease risk).
 For A1C, the lab range says below 5.7% is normal, but some research suggests that A1C levels of 5.0–5.4% are associated with the lowest cardiovascular risk.
 A value of 5.6% is technically normal but is already trending toward metabolic dysfunction.